Enter your email address below and subscribe to our newsletter

 Instructions

-• Serve: When finished frying, place the chicken schnitzel on a meshed tray to drain out the excess oil.
-Garnish with fresh herbs and serve with sides to enjoy this delicious restaurant-quality chicken schnitzel.
+• Let it rest and garnish: Place fried schnitzels on a meshed tray to drain excess oil.
+Garnish with fresh herbs and serve with sides for a delicious meal.

 Keyword :Chicken schnitzel